 - See also: Images of the Tattered Prince

 The Tattered Prince rides a huge grey warhorse.
 The stallion’s spotted hindquarters are covered with ragged strips of cloth torn from the surcoats of men his master has slain.
 He sits straight and tall in the high saddle and his voice is strong enough to carry to every corner of a battlefield.
 He speaks classic High Valyrian.

 He established the mercenary company some thirty years before the events in the books.
 When the Tattered Prince was twenty-three the magisters of Pentos had chosen him to be their new Prince almost right after they had beheaded the previous one.
 Instead of accepting their offer and be their disposable puppet, he fled to the Disputed Lands and never returned to Pentos.
 He had ridden with the Second Sons, the Iron Shields, and the Maiden's Men, but later with five other men he established the Windblown.
-Out of the six founders of the company, he is the only one alive..
+Out of the six founders of the company, he is the only one alive.
 The Tattered Prince and Bloodbeard, commander of the Company of the Cat, despise each other.

 A Dance with Dragons